mletey/mary-letey-website/content/authors/admin/_index.md

 ---
 I'm Mary, currently a PhD student in theoretical machine learning supervised by [Professor Cengiz Pehlevan](https://pehlevan.seas.harvard.edu/people/cengiz-pehlevan).

-I enjoy working in a wide range of Applied Maths areas, from early-universe cosmology to machine learning and ML4Physics.
-During my PhD, I'm excited to develop techniques for understanding how properties of neural network emerge through complex interactions of operations, and the role that structure in data plays in such theories.
+I enjoy working in a wide range of applied mathematics areas, from early-universe cosmology to machine learning and ML4Physics.
+During my PhD, I'm interested in developing techniques to understand how properties of neural network emerge through complex interactions of operations, and the role that data structure plays in such theories.

 I'm always happy to discuss my work and related topics, please reach out!
 {style="text-align: justify;"}